 1. Most cold and mildew resistant – ‘Muskogee’ ‘Tuscarora’ and ‘Tonto’

 2. Dwarf or petite series – ‘Pokomoke’ and ‘Hopi’

-3. Gold Medal award-winning hybrid: US National Arboretum designated gold metal status to following varieties for (1) fall foliage color; (2) flowers, trunk; (3) mildew resistance.
+3. Gold Medal award-winning hybrid: US National Arboretum designated gold metal status to several varieties for (1) fall foliage color; (2) flowers, trunk; (3) mildew resistance.
 Here they are: ‘Lipan’, ‘Sioux’, ‘Tonto’ and ‘Yuma’.

 Crape Myrtle Tree Benefits

 - Tolerates urban pollution